Michael Varrati: The Sins of Dracula and Flesh for the Inferno

-While he was in the midst of making Tales of Poe, Varrati connected with prolific New England-based filmmaker Richard Griffin.
-Initially collaborating with Griffin on a short about gay aliens titled Crash Site, the duo soon began work on a feature film: The Sins of Dracula.

-Written during the same period as Varrati wrote Tales of Poe, The Sins of Dracula was a departure from Poe’s serious tone, instead focusing on elements of horror comedy.
-Telling the story of a community theater troupe who must stop the newly risen Count Dracula, the film served as a satiric homage to the Christian scare films of the early 80s.
-Released on October 26th, 2014, The Sins of Dracula was called a "modern classic" by Horror Society.
+While making Tales of Poe, Varrati began collaborating with Richard Griffin on a short about gay aliens titled Crash Site, and later worked on a feature film: The Sins of Dracula.
+The Sins of Dracula is a horror comedy about a community theater troupe who must stop the newly risen Count Dracula.
+The film satirizes Christian scare films of the early 80s.
+Released on October 26, 2014, The Sins of Dracula was called a "modern classic" by Horror Society.

 Griffin and Varrati would collaborate again a year later on Flesh for the Inferno, an Italian horror homage about demon nuns who attack a church youth group.
 Praised as a "dark, gory horror film with edge," Flesh for the Inferno was named "Best Independent Horror Film of 2015" by Horror Society.

-Griffin and Varrati have also collaborated on several short films together, including a Halloween short Hearty Treats and a faux-trailer They Stole the Pope’s Blood.
+Griffin and Varrati have also collaborated on the short film Hearty Treats and a faux-trailer They Stole the Pope’s Blood.
 Additionally, Varrati contributed writing to Griffin's horror comedy Seven Dorms of Death.